Contact

 Standard inquiry categories and expected response windows:

-- New listing submissions — Evaluated on a rolling basis.
-Submissions are reviewed for completeness against the directory's classification criteria, which distinguish between general concrete contractors, specialty repair contractors, and materials suppliers.
+- New provider submissions — Evaluated on a rolling basis.
+Submissions are reviewed for completeness against the provider network's classification criteria, which distinguish between general concrete contractors, specialty repair contractors, and materials suppliers.

 - Research and citation inquiries — Directed to the editorial reference function.
 Responses may reference ACI publications, ICRI technical guidelines, or FHWA documentation as appropriate.
 Substantive technical questions may require up to 10 business days for a complete response.

-- Directory structure or scope questions — Refer to the Concrete Repair Directory Purpose and Scope page for classification standards before submitting; many structural questions are answered there.
+- Provider Network structure or scope questions — Refer to the page for classification standards before submitting; many structural questions are answered there.

 No response through this contact function constitutes legal, engineering, or professional advice.
-The directory is a classification and reference resource.
+The provider network is a classification and reference resource.

 Additional contact options

-For questions about how the directory is organized, how listings are classified, or how to locate a contractor in a specific trade category, the How to Use This Concrete Repair Resource page provides a structured walkthrough of the directory's navigation logic.
-The Concrete Repair Listings page provides direct access to the contractor index.
+For questions about how the provider network is organized, how providers are classified, or how to locate a contractor in a specific trade category, the How to Use This Concrete Repair Resource page provides a structured walkthrough of the provider network's navigation logic.
+The Concrete Repair Providers page provides direct access to the contractor index.

 Regulatory questions about contractor licensing should be directed to the licensing authority in the relevant state.
 In most states, concrete repair contractors operating on structural or commercial projects must hold a general contractor or specialty contractor license issued by the state contractor licensing board.
 In California, this is administered by the Contractors State License Board (CSLB); in Florida, by the Department of Business and Professional Regulation (DBPR); in Texas, by the Texas Department of Licensing and Regulation (TDLR).
 Each board maintains a publicly searchable license verification database.